 Note: SuperGuide updates this article periodically with the latest performance and super fund data.
 You can discover the best value superannuation fund of the year for 2013, the super (pre-retirement) fund of the year for 2013, and the pension (retirement) fund of the year for 2013.
-You can also discover the top 10 performing super funds over 5 years.
-Latest article update was 2 November 2012.
+You can also discover the top 10 performing super funds over 5 years to 30 June 2013.
+Latest article update was 12 August 2013.

 The dilemma when seeking out ‘the best’ is that the answer also depends on who you’re asking, what you’re asking, and even when you’re asking such a question.
 Do you want to know the top performer for the past month, three months, 12 months, or the top fund over a period of 3 years, 5 years or 10 years?
 Are you seeking the best performer before fees, or after fees?
 Do you want to know the best performer after taxes have been deducted, or after both fees and taxes have been deducted?

 Are you comparing like with like?
 For instance, a super fund investment option that invests only in cash investments will usually have a very different investment return to a super fund investment option that invests 100% of its money in Australian shares or international shares.

 Alternatively, when you’re thinking of the best fund, you may be seeking a fund that provides the cheapest fees, or the best value life insurance or the most flexible pension options.